Configurations

 rag Set the settings for the RAGbot (if applicable).

-rag.model The language model that UCE is supposed to power the RAGBot with.
-Currently, out of the box, only ChatGPT is applicable.
+rag.models.model A language model that UCE is supposed to power the RAGBot with.
+Currently, we support Ollama and OpenAI out of the box, so this name needs to be the actual model's id (e.g. ollama/gemma3:latest* or openai/gpt-4o-mini).

 Within the source code, you also find a defaultUceConfig.json that you can mirror.
 This is also the configuration UCE uses if no explicit config is provided.
 Inject the uceConfig.json into the UCE web portal by means of command line arguments, as outlined in earlier sections.